MultiMediaCoding/iClock/README.md

 # iClock

-Welcome to iClock, a minimalist clock app for iOS and iPadOS.
+Welcome to iClock, a minimalist clock app for iOS.

 ## Overview